FAQs

 Initial Evaluation (1 hour for adults, 2 hours for children): A diagnostic assessment of current symptoms, past history, and discussion of the treatment plan.

 Follow-Up Visits: Normally 15 minutes for adults, 30 minutes for children, but timing can vary.
 Usually, patients are seen monthly.
 Sometimes every 2 weeks if starting a new medication or increasing dosage.
-Patients whose symptoms are very stable can be seen every 3 months.
-For patients on controlled substances, an appointment is required monthly.
+Patients whose symptoms are very stable can be seen every 3-6 months.
+For patients prescribed controlled substances, an appointment is required monthly.

 Do you take insurance?